PMU-based Distributed Non-iterative Algorithm for Real-time Voltage Stability Monitoring: Simulations and Discussion

 \subsection{Non-iterative Distributed VSI Versus Decentralized VCPIs}

-In this subsection, we compared the proposed VSI with other methods (decentralized and distributed index \cite{Porco16}) when there is noise in the PMU measurements and we show that the proposed VSI is less prone to noisy measurements.
-One of the key practical challenges for any measurement based methodology is the measurement noise.
-To understand the impact of noise on the proposed methodology, an additive Gaussian noise with zero mean and a standard deviation of $0.001$ p.u. on voltage magnitudes, $0.01^{\circ}$ on phase angles are introduced in the measurements in compliance with IEEE standard \cite{martin15}.
-To demonstrate the robustness of the proposed VSI with regards to noise, it is compared to the conventional local Thevenin index (LTI) i.e., a decentralized VCPI \cite{Verbic04,Corsi08,Amar18} and distributed sensitivity index \cite{Porco16}.
-The proposed VSI is observed to have a standard deviation of $0.0043$ while the LTI has a standard deviation of $0.0527$ and distributed iterative sensitivity index has a standard deviation of $0.0057$.
+In this subsection, we compared the proposed VSI with other methods (decentralized and distributed index \cite{Porco16}) when there is noise in the PMU measurements{,} and we show that the proposed VSI is less prone to noisy measurements. {To understand the impact of noise on the proposed methodology, an additive Gaussian noise with zero mean and standard deviation of $0.001$ p.u. on voltage magnitude ($\sigma V_m=0.001 p.u.$), $0.5^\circ$ on phase angles ($\sigma V_a = 0.5^{\circ}$) are introduced in the measurements according to the analysis of field-tested PMUs by New England ISO \cite{zhang2013,brown16} and IEEE standard for acceptable PMU errors \cite{martin15}.} To demonstrate the robustness of the proposed VSI with regard to noise, it is compared to the local Thevenin index (LTI) i.e., a decentralized VCPI \cite{Vu99,Verbic04,Corsi08} and distributed sensitivity index \cite{Porco16}. {The results are shown in Tab.~\ref{tab:noise_table} and Fig.~\ref{fig:noise_comparison_plot} under different noise levels}.

-Thus, the proposed methodology is more robust to noise, ensuring that the alarms triggered using this VSI will have fewer false positive rates.
-It is also important to note that as the measurements or the system becomes noisier (due to renewable penetration), the LTI and distributed sensitivity index are more affected than the proposed VSI.